 Quaint would be the word that comes to mind when describing The Cotswolds.
 Located around 2 hours west of London, this region is known for its old world charm.
 Laced with ivy covered stone cottages, picket fences and cobbled lanes, its villages exude an old world charm that has drawn visitors under its spell for years.

-Now to call it a village is a misstatement as The Slaughters are twin villages - Lower Slaughter and Upper Slaughter.
-They're joined and you can easily walk between the two.
-In modern English the world Slaughter may conjure an untoward image, however in the Old English, in which they were named, the word 'slough' means 'wet land'.
-It was for this name the modern name is derived.
+Now to call it a village is a misstatement as The Slaughters are twin villages – Lower Slaughter and Upper Slaughter.
+It’s worth noting that you can easily walk between the two villages.
+In old English the word Slaughter comes from the word ‘slough’.
+Sough means ‘wet land’.
+The name suits the landscape despite it sounding odd in modern English.

 The River Eye runs through the village and and a series of foot bridges join the opposing sides.
 Lining the riverside are the typical Cotswold cottages that this region is so famous for.
 Hand cut stone, shingled and thatched roofs topped off with a chimney stack.
-You can expect to be delighted with white picket fences and perfectly manicured cottage gardens.
-Cars are restricted from the centre of the village, so you'll be able to take a slow pace and wander by foot.
+The white picket fences and perfectly manicured cottage gardens are delightful.
+The centre of the village is a car free zone.

 The twin villages of Upper and Lower Slaughter sit only a mile from each other and can be reached by car or a pleasant 25 minute stroll.
-Settled for more than 1000 years, and with Lower Slaughter being mentioned in the Domesday book, they are the best Cotswold Villages to visit if you enjoy stepping back in time.
+The Domesday Book mentions Lower Slaughter.
+Settled for more than 1000 years, the Slaughters are the best Cotswold Villages to visit if you enjoy stepping back in time.

-As you stroll along the riverside you'll inexplicably be drawn towards the mill.
-Built in the 1900's its perfect set amongst the Cotswold cottages and gives off a fairytale vibe.
-In operation until the 1950's, the mill has now been converted into a shop and cafe.
-It is the perfect spot to stop and interact with the ducks whilst you enjoy some refreshments.
+The river will inexplicably draw you to the mill.
+Built in the 1900’s its perfect set amongst the Cotswold cottages and gives off a fairytale vibe.
+The mill operated until the 1950’s.
+It is now a shop and a cafe. t is the perfect spot to stop and interact with the ducks whilst you enjoy some refreshments.

 The Domesday book records there being a mill on the same site in 1086.
-The modern day mill is constructed of red brick which is in contrast to the sandstone cottages.
-A village like this can't help but draw you in and make you wonder what it looked like in times gone by.
+In contrast to the sandstone cottages the mill is constructed from red brick.
+A village like this can’t help but draw you in and make you wonder what it looked like in times gone by.